vidyagames998/vidyagames998.github.io/dw1/index.md

 - [Ice Mushrooms](https://fliegenfuerst.github.io/dw1/items/#item/Ice%20mushrm) 4% drop, each adds 50 discipline.
 They can be RNG manipulated by sleeping, saving, and resetting on the Birdraman Freezeland drop off screen.
 - [Blue Apples](https://fliegenfuerst.github.io/dw1/items/#item/Blue%20apple) 4% drop, each adds 50 happiness, 0% chance of sickness, these can be [RNG manipulated](https://www.youtube.com/watch?v=9ITS-8CBpvE)
 - [Happy Mushrooms](https://fliegenfuerst.github.io/dw1/items/#item/Happymushrm) They occur pretty frequently around the world, each add 30 happiness with a 30% chance of sickness.
+They can be RNG manipulated.
+Save at Jijimons house, exit holding Down+Right, hold Down until past item shop, hold Left til exit, on betamon screen hold Down+Left till exit, Hold Right, Hold Left, Hold Right, Hold Left, receive happy shroom.
 - [Chain Melons](https://fliegenfuerst.github.io/dw1/items/#item/Chain%20melon) It's a 1% drop in Gear Savanna, but can be [RNG manipulated]((https://www.youtube.com/watch?v=vt1j8shnMEA).
 Each adds 50 Happiness and 20 hrs to their life with a 5% chance of sickness.

+Note: Duckstation was not playing nice with RNG manipulations, ePSXE and bizhawk worked just fine.

 Your digimon's life can also be increased by [fishing to convert Giant Meat to Black Trout to Digiseabass](https://www.youtube.com/watch?v=zatwXnL_XAw) giving 3 hours per Digiseabass consumed.
 This will take a while.